 For more than 30 years, Mr. Polkes has worked at the cutting edge of financial services litigation and enforcement, including as a former federal prosecutor.
 His significant engagements have chronicled nearly every major legal issue to impact the financial sector over that time.
-For example, he was the architect of comprehensive strategies for AIG, Washington Mutual, and Lehman Brothers that successfully guided them through U.S. and foreign criminal and civil investigations into their front-seat roles to the financial crisis – with no penalties or charges brought to date.
-Mr. Polkes is currently defending Willis Group in investigations and shareholder litigation arising out of the Stanford Financial fraud, and he recently resolved a first-of-its-kind conflict of interest enforcement action by the SEC against the former Chief Compliance Officer of BlackRock.
+For example, he was the architect of comprehensive strategies for AIG, Washington Mutual, and Lehman Brothers that successfully guided them through U.S. and foreign criminal and civil investigations into their front-seat roles to the financial crisis.
+Mr. Polkes recently engineered a novel settlement for Willis Group that resolved investigations and shareholder litigation arising out of the Stanford Financial fraud, and resolved a first-of-its-kind conflict of interest enforcement action by the SEC against the former Chief Compliance Officer of BlackRock.
 His other recent notable engagements include:

 - Securing a unanimous Second Circuit victory for Marsh & McLennan, in a dispute arising out of a 2004 New York Attorney General insurance industry investigation, which completely vindicated the company, provided corporations for the first time with a legal framework to support the common practice of terminating employees who refuse to cooperate with an internal investigation, and addressed critical issues of corporate governance and responsibility.

 - Winning a total victory for Morgan Stanley after a New York federal jury issued a verdict of no liability in a rare trial of private insider trading claims asserted by a Russian billionaire and his Netherlands-based investment vehicle, Veleron Holdings, regarding a transaction made in the lead-up to the financial crisis.
 This was Morgan Stanley’s first jury trial in over a decade and created new law relating to private party insider trading claims.
 The Second Circuit later affirmed.
 Mr. Polkes also won summary judgment defeating all claims in a related case in New York state court.